Data Protection Act and the role of the Data Protection Commissioner

 The Data protection act of 2003 and the Data protection act of 1988 are the cornerstones of data protection in Ireland.

-The role of the data protection commissioner in protecting your privacy rights when it comes to data being held about you is critical.
+The role of the data protection commissioner in protecting your privacy rights when it comes to data being held about you is critical. http://DataPrivacy.ie is the website of the Data Protection Commissioner.

-It is important to understand what a data controller and what a data subject is as defined under the legislation.
 Many data controllers do not understand the vital responsibility that they have when it comes to retaining data on employees, customers etc.

-The article below goes into the role of the data protection commissioner, the data protection act and the various forms of redress that you have against data controllers if you feel that they are in breach of data protection law.
+The article linked below goes into the role of the data protection commissioner, the data protection act and the various forms of redress that you have against data controllers if you feel that they are in breach of data protection law.

 For data controllers there may also be a mandatory requirement on them to register as data controllers with the Data Protection commissioner and the three categories of people who may be obliged to register are set out in this article.